 Tip 4: Don’t forget the secret ingredient

 For the strongest and most stable meringue, add 1/8 tsp. of cream of tartar for every egg white before beating.
-It’s an acid that stabilizes the egg white.
+It’s an acid that stabilizes the egg white—here’s more about this magical ingredient.
 If you don’t have any on hand, use ½ tsp. lemon juice for every egg white.
 (If you happen to have a copper-lined bowl, it’ll produce the same effect.)

 Tip 5: Take your time